A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: k2l -Cast Abstraction

-As previously, we denote the cardinality of each of these subsets as: $\kur=|U|$, $\kf=|F|$, $\knf=|\NF|$, $\knfp=|\NB|$.
-We can then observe that $\kur \leq \ki$ and that $\knf \leq \kur$, as all the (correct) processes in $U$ and \NF invoke \kl-cast.
-Let us remark that $(\kur+\kf)$ represents the total number of correct processes that ur-broadcast an \imp $\msgm(m,\id)$.
-Fig.~\ref{fig:msg-dist} presents a distribution of \imps across $A$, $B$ and $C$.
+\paragraph{Proof strategy.} We note $\kur=|U|$, $\kf=|F|$, $\knf=|\NF|$, $\knfp=|\NB|$.
+Observe that $\kur \leq \ki$ and $\knf \leq \kur$, since all (correct) processes in $U$ and \NF invoke \klcast.
+Also, $(\kur+\kf)$ represents the total number of correct processes that ur-broadcast a message $\Endorsem{}(m,\id)$.
+Fig.~\ref{fig:msg-dist} illustrates how these quantities constrain the distribution of \EndorseMsgs across $A$, $B$ and $C$.
+Our core proof strategy consists in bounding the areas shown in Fig.~\ref{fig:msg-dist}.
+(For instance, observe that $\wAc \leq |A|\times (\kur+\kf)$, since each of the \lef correct processes in $A$ can receive at most one \EndorseMsg from each of the $(\kur+\kf)$ correct processes that send them.)
+This reasoning on bounds yields a polynomial involving $\lef=|A|$, $\ki$, and $\kur$, whose roots can then be constrained to yield the liveness guarantees required by the \kl-cast specification.

-\paragraph{Observation.} By construction, we can bind \wAc by observing that each of the \lef correct processes in $A$ can receive at most one \imp from each of the $(\kur+\kf)$ correct processes that send them.
-We can also bind \wBc by observing that there are $(\knf+\knfp+\kf-\lef)$ processes in $B$ and that each can receive at most $\qd-1$ \imps.
-Similarly, we can bind \wCc by observing that the $(c-\knf-\knfp-\kf)$ processes of $C$ can receive at most $\qf-1$ \imps.
+\paragraph{Observation.} In the same way we have bounded \wAc, we can also bound \wBc by observing that there are $(\knf+\knfp+\kf-\lef)$ processes in $B$ and that each can receive at most $\qd-1$ \EndorseMsgs.
+Similarly, we can bound \wCc by observing that the $(c-\knf-\knfp-\kf)$ processes of $C$ can receive at most $\qf-1$ \EndorseMsgs.
 Thus:

-Moreover, the MA can suppress \tm copies of the \imp that should be received by the $c$ correct processes.
-Thus, the total number of \imps received by correct processes $(\wAc+\wBc+\wCc)$ is such that:
+Moreover, the MA cannot suppress more than \tm copies of each individual \EndorseMsg ur-broadcast to the $c$ correct processes.
+Thus, the total number of \EndorseMsgs received by correct processes $(\wAc+\wBc+\wCc)$ is such that:

 \begin{restatable}{rlemma}{lfactmin} $\lef\times(\kur+\kf-\qd+1) \geq (\kur+\kf)(c-\tm-\qd+\qf) - c(\qf-1) - \knfp(\qd-\qf)$. \end{restatable}

 \begin{proofsketch} We get this result by combining (\ref{eq:sup:on:wAc}), (\ref{eq:sup:on:wBc}), (\ref{eq:sup:on:wCc}) and (\ref{eq:sup:all:witness}), and using \sfklassum~\ref{assum:base} with the fact that $\knf \leq \kur$.
 (Full derivations in Appendix~\ref{sec:sf-klcast-liveness}.) \end{proofsketch}